Modular Application Architecture - Events

 Here we will analyze in detail how the core application can throw events, how a plugin can listen to them and how is possible to use this mechanism to build a plugin system.

-1. The application core throws events.
-To make the system more flexible and performant events have a name, so event listeners (plugins) can register on specific events without having to listen to each single event thrown by the core.
+, so event listeners (plugins) can register on specific events without having to listen to each single event thrown by the core. - The events might have a

-3. Event listeners can return some data back to who has thrown the event.
+some data back to who has thrown the event.
 The returned data should be in a format that can be understood by the who has thrown the event.

 Event features